 09 of 10

 The world's first launched wooden coaster, Lightning Rod grabs passengers' attention right away.
 But the ride that follows is glorious.
 It includes scads of airtime and wild elements such as a quadruple down and seriously over-banked turns.
 A nighttime ride in the park's forested Smoky Mountain foothills is especially wonderful..Continue to 10 of 10 below.

 Number 1: El Toro at Six Flags Great Adventure

 How wonderful is El Toro?
 It just may be the finest ride, period, among all wooden and steel thrill machines.
-The first time I rode it, I was flabbergasted by its relentless and powerful airtime.
-My guess is that you would be also.
-Read my El Toro Coaster Review.
+The first time we rode it, we were flabbergasted by its relentless and powerful airtime.
+Our guess is that you would be also.